In Art of Travel, Alain de Botton of The School of Life captures the reasons why I prefer solo travel.

 There’s been a huge increase in solo female travel in recent years.
 Solo female travellers outnumbered male travellers by almost two to one in an analysis of over 62 000 solo holidays undertaken in 2017 that was conducted by online travel company, 101 Singles Holidays.
 More about the reasons why solo female travel is on the rise a little later.

-The top 10 most appealing travel destinations for solo female travel in 2017 and onwards
+The top 10 most appealing travel destinations for solo female travel in 2018/2019

 These are the 10 destinations that have been top of the list for solo female travel in the last year, according to Hostelworld (the world’s largest online hostel-booking platform).
 Though there are probably a number of factors for this, I can only assume that it’s due to the fact that women feel safer and more comfortable travelling to these countries alone, that they are more affordable than other alternatives, currently experiencing an increase in tourism and that there are many organised tour options available too.

 Cuba is the most appealing travel destination for solo female travel at the moment, according to Hostelworld.
 Cuba reigns as the fastest-growing solo female travel hotspot, with the rise in solo bookings to Cuba increasing by 371% from 2016 to 2017.
 The most notable reason for this is probably the lifting of the travel ban on US citizens, though Cuba has much to offer travellers from 253 protected areas and 257 national monuments to 7 UNESCO World Heritage Sites (you know I’m a sucker for those), 7 Natural Biosphere Reserves and 13 Fauna Refuges.
 Now’s the time to visit Cuba before it becomes even more commercialised.

 2 Nicaragua (that was before the political unrest began, please travel with caution)

 Tried and tested tips for solo female travel